ZakariaHn/zamagana-synthesizer/README.md

 ## Future workplans
 - Sampler
-- Sequncer
+- Sequencer
-- Pop-up window for controllers
+- Pop-up window for the controllers with multiple parameters
 - Change Synth type menu
 - Musical scale highlighter (when the user choose a scale, the notes which build the scale get highlighted with a different color)